-It is the goal of Foothill High School that students understand the importance of academic subjects and experience how employees apply subject learning to work situations.
+It is the goal of Rio Linda High School's that students understand the importance of academic subjects and experience how employees apply subject learning to work situations.
 The school's programs focus on preparing students to think conceptually, communicate effectively, and apply skills in real-world contexts.
-Curriculum and instructional strategies to foster critical thinking, problem solving, leadership, and academic skills ensure work-readiness skills.
-Jackie White is the primary contact for Twin Rivers School District's Career Technical Committee.
+Curriculum and instructional strategies to foster critical thinking, problem solving, leadership, and academic skills to ensure work-readiness skills.
+Jackie White, Director of College and Career Options is the primary contact for Twin Rivers Unified School District's Career Technical Education Committee.